-Stephen Johnson is the Associate Editor of Big Think.
-A long-time contributor to Big Think, he is a St. Louis-based writer and editor whose work has been featured in U.S. News & World Report, PBS Digital Studios, MSN, Eleven Magazine, and The Missourian.
+Stephen Johnson is a Senior Editor at Big Think.
+A long-time contributor to Big Think, he is a St. Louis-based writer and editor whose work has been featured in U.S. News & World Report, PBS Digital Studios, Eleven Magazine, and The Missourian.

 The cost of seeing yourself as a thief is pretty steep, the results of a 2019 study suggest.

 Of the world's 300 honey varieties, none is stranger and more dangerous than mad honey.

 He couldn't identify the numbers 2 through 9.
 But strangely, he could still see ones and zeros.

 Cement production currently accounts for 8% of global carbon emissions.

 Pain makes sense from an evolutionary perspective.
 What's puzzling is why so many of us choose to seek out painful experiences.

 Technologically, the answer is definitely no. But that doesn't mean CGI is always used to good effect.